Sports Nutrition & Gut Health

 Welcome back to our series on Sports Nutrition.
 In this week’s article on Sports Nutrition & Gut Health we will look at the role of the gut (our favorite topic!) in Sports Nutrition.
-For a review of last week’s discussion of how much to eat and which macronutrients to eat for sports performance, see here.

 We have written extensively about gut health, starting with our series of articles on the Gut-Brain Axis.
 We also mention the gut in most of our articles.
 It is so critical to overall health that it cannot be avoided.
 This week we are going to look at gut health and how it specifically relates to athletic performance.
 There is some exciting new research being done on this topic and we will present it to you here.